electricmaybe/shopify-trafo/README.md

 ```shell
 $ yarn build:production
 ```

-### Stop environment (kill stmux terminal grid)
-This setup uses [stmux](https://github.com/rse/stmux) for grid view.
-This helps you see errors for each cli easily.

-To kill stmux terminals:
-Hit `CTRL+a` combination first, then hit `k`.

 ### Working on local server
 Shopify CLI comes with a local theme server which lets you preview your changes live on your local machine.